pmwasson/text-base-game/README.md

 # text-base-game

+Making a tile-based game (Ultima-like) using the Apple 2 text mode for a contest being run on Facebook

+You can grab the latest disk image here: https://github.com/pmwasson/text-base-game/raw/main/disk/template.dsk

+---

-From Roby Sherman's Apple II Software Enthusiasts
+Official contest announcement from Roby Sherman's Apple II Software Enthusiasts

 THE FIRST A2SE PROGRAMMING EXHIBITION OF 2021 is here and it's all about doing more with less!